jonasrc/mock-university-system/README.md

 # Mock University System
 Mock university system developed as part of the Software Project Analysis subject from PUC Minas' graduate program.

+## Languages

+This project uses Java 8 with Spring for the backend and React for the frontend.

 ## Architectural decisions

 In the sections bellow, the architectural decisions on how to develop such a system are discussed.